#001A Introduction to Deep Learning

 The blue line is the function for predicting the price of the house as a function of its size.
 You can think of this function as a very simple neural network.

 The input to the neural network is the size of a house, denoted by \(x \), which goes into a node (usually a single neuron) and then outputs the predicted price, which we denote by \(y \).

 If this is a neural network with a single neuron, a much larger neural network is formed by taking many of the single neurons and stacking them together.

 You can think of this neuron as a single Lego brick.
 You form a bigger neural network by stacking together many of these Lego bricks.

-Example of a basic Neural Network with more features is ilustrated in the following image.
+An example of a basic Neural Network with more features is illustrated in the following image.

 Supervised Learning with Neural Networks